 Georgia Statutes of Limitations

-Each state has is own statute of limitations on judgments.
-Under O.C.G.A. § 9-3-25, the statute of limitations on an open account (i.e., credit card) is four years.
+Each state has is own statute of limitations on contracts and judgments.
+Under O.C.G.A. § 9-3-25, the statute of limitations on an open account (i.e., credit card) is 4 years.
 However, the Court of Appeals of Georgia held in Hill v.
 American Express that a credit card contract is a written contract, and not open.
 This 2008 decision may or may not set precedent on all state courts in Georgia.
 (Editor's note: Regardless of a person's perspective what statutes of limitations should apply to credit cards, this finding is not a good example of judicial writing.
 The decision is conclusory, and ignores the plain-language in Georgia statute.
 For those reasons, this decision is vulnerable to be reversed in the future.)

 See also the Bills.com resource Georgia Statute of Limitations for additional discussion of statutes of limitations and credit cards in Georgia.

 Under O.C.G.A. § 9-3-24, written contracts have a 6-year statute of limitations.
+A contract under seal has a 20-year statute of limitations.
 Foreign judgments are valid for 5 years (§ 9-3-20), and domestic judgments are valid for 7 years (§ 9-12-60).
 A domestic judgment can be revived up to 3 years after it become dormant (§ 9-12-61).

 Georgia Mortgage Foreclosure